gabrielchasukjin/cbm-gui-frontend/README.md

 ![CB LLM Framework](fig/new.png)

-### MApplication Architecture and Features
+### Application Architecture and Features
 We have moved beyond the Minimal Viable Product (MVP) stage and developed a full ap- plication with microservices, database storage, and a structured backend-frontend system.
 The application features a Django backend, React frontend, and SQLite3 database for model storage.

 The CBM-GUI is designed to provide users with an intuitive and interactive experience for training, visualizing, and refining Concept Bottleneck Layers in LLMs.
 Users can:

-• Train multiple models in separate tabs with different configurations.
+- Train multiple models in separate tabs with different configurations.
-• View real-time progress of training and see concept activation visualizations.
+- View real-time progress of training and see concept activation visualizations.
-• Analyze the top contributing concepts for each model decision.
+- Analyze the top contributing concepts for each model decision.
-• Save trained models to the SQLite3 database for future use and comparisons.
+- Save trained models to the SQLite3 database for future use and comparisons.

 The GUI simplifies the process of integrating CBLs into LLMs by providing clear workflows and real-time visual feedback, making advanced interpretability tools accessible to both researchers and practitioners.